Trump, Cruz tensions may provide liveliest Republican debate yet

 "The past couple of elections we saw the Democrats thrilled that they got the nominee they wanted to run against in the general election, and it seems the Hillary folks are very eager to support Donald Trump," Cruz said.

-Trump, who has proved to be a master at finding a perceived weakness in an opponent, insisted Cruz's Canadian birth violated the U.S. Constitution's requirement that only "natural born citizens" can be president.
+Trump, who has proved to be a master at finding a perceived weakness in an opponent, insisted Cruz's Canadian birth violated the U.S. Constitution's requirement that only native-born Americans can be president.

 "Sadly, there is no way that Ted Cruz can continue running in the Republican Primary unless he can erase doubt on eligibility.
 Dems will sue!" he tweeted on Wednesday.